MultiX-Amsterdam/ijmond-camera-monitor/README.md

 tail -f ../log/uwsgi_production.log
 tail -f ../log/app.log
 ```
 Create a service on Ubuntu, so that the uwsgi server will start automatically after rebooting the system.
 Replace [PATH] with the path to the cloned repository.
-Replace [USERNAME] with your user name on Ubuntu.
+Replace "USERNAME" with your user name on Ubuntu.
 ```sh
 sudo vim /etc/systemd/system/ijmond-camera-monitor-production.service
 # Add the following line to this file